khoaxuantu/Font-scale-sass/README.md

 # Font scale sass

-You want to custom your [Sass](https://sass-lang.com/) typographic scale but get tired of finding out how to have a great design scaling?
+You want to customize your [Sass](https://sass-lang.com/) typographic scale but get tired of finding out how to have a great design scale?
 Then this module's gonna help you a lot ~

-It provides a preset font size for your footnote, endnote, caption, body, blockquote and headings (from h6 to h1).
+It provides a preset font size for your footnote, endnote, caption, body, blockquote, and headings (from h6 to h1).

 ## Acknowledgement

 The module refers to the following great articles and projects.
-For better understanding how the typography works, you can try spending time reading them as a small research:
+For a better understanding of how the typography works (typically what's behind this module), you can try spending time reading them as a small research:
 - [layoutgridcalculator.com](https://www.layoutgridcalculator.com/type-scale/) by Ti'kuto Design Studio, for the typographic scale calculating system.
 - [Typographic Scale](http://spencermortensen.com/articles/typographic-scale/) by Simonsen Spencer, for the